 San Diego Magazine named Courtney Corey as one of “50 People To Watch in 2013.”
-Having taught privately, and at universities and high schools throughout San Diego County for over a decade, Courtney recognizes each student’s unique learning style, works with her students to establish goals, and encourages growth by positive reinforcement.
+Having taught privately, and at universities and high schools throughout San Diego County for almost two decades, Courtney recognizes each student’s unique learning style, works with her students to establish goals, and encourages growth by positive reinforcement.
 She values the artistic process and believes that children (and adults) possess wonderfully creative and innovative ideas that should be expressed through the arts.

-Directing/Choreography credits include: QUEEN OF HEARTS (in pre-production), THE JUNGLE BOOK, THE FOOLISH TREE, THE GIRL IN THE SEA, AVERAGE EXTRAORDINARY, HANABI PROJECTS (TAS+SD), CABARET, EVITA (Lewis Family Playhouse), THE TENDER TRAP (Actor's Asylum), A YEAR WITH FROG AND TOAD (San Diego Junior Theatre), as well as many productions of RENT across the country.
+Directing/Choreography credits include: LE GRANDE BATAILLE CULINAIRE (playwright / in pre-production), QUEEN OF HEARTS (playwright), THE JUNGLE BOOK (playwright), THE FOOLISH TREE, THE GIRL IN THE SEA, AVERAGE EXTRAORDINARY, HANABI PROJECTS (TAS+SD), CABARET, EVITA (Lewis Family Playhouse), THE TENDER TRAP (Actor's Asylum), A YEAR WITH FROG AND TOAD (San Diego Junior Theatre), as well as many productions of RENT across the country.
 On any given day, you may find Courtney teaching, directing, choreographing, designing, or building!
 She is involved in every aspect of the theatre arts and is proud to share these crafts with her students.

-MATTHEW ARMSTRONG – TAS+SD Music Supervisor / Composer, QUEEN OF HEARTS and THE JUNGLE BOOK at TAS+SD
+MATTHEW ARMSTRONG – TAS+SD Music Supervisor / Composer, LE GRANDE BATAILLE CULINAIRE, QUEEN OF HEARTS, THE JUNGLE BOOK at TAS+SD

-Matthew Armstrong currently heads the visual and performing arts department at San Marcos High School.
+Matthew Armstrong recently became the coordinator for all Visual and Performing Arts in the San Marcos Unified School District, after having been the music director for San Marcos High School for many years.
+In 2014, he was awarded "Teacher Of The Year" for the San Marcos Unified School District, and in 2015 received the CEMA Southern Border Section Outstanding Music Educator Award.
 Holding a Bachelor of Arts degree from San Diego State, he is a highly sought after performer, clinician, and arranger.
 As a performer he freelances throughout San Diego and regularly performs in San Diego Symphony chamber ensembles, has held the position of principal percussionist with the California Chamber Orchestra, and works regularly in jazz and dixie ensembles.

 Mr. Armstrong has taken groups to prestigious events all over the world including Japan, England, France, Switzerland, Italy, Austria, Germany, Australia, China and special performances at the Hawaii International Jazz Festival, the Bands of America National Concert Band and Percussion Ensemble Festival and concerts for U. S. Presidents.
 Mr. Armstrong is a member of Percussive Arts Society, and the Southern California Band and Orchestra Association.
 Mr. Armstrong teaches and performs as an Innovative Percussion Artist.